EliM0/rd-momd/README.md

 ## Algorithms

 In this repository, we have population-dependent versions of D-MOMD and D-AFP.
-This algorithms, can be run with full observability of the population or knowledge of the population of the agent's neighbour (partial observability).
+These algorithms, can be run with full observability of the population or knowledge of the population of the agent's neighbour (partial observability).
 We also developed a population-dependent algorithm that takes into account the previous history of the agent to solve MFGs.

 |           |                 Algorithm                  | basic id |    fully observable id     |  partially observable id   |